 On September 9th 2021, Stromma - in close collaboration with WWF (World Wildlife Fund) - put 20 Biohuts in the harbor of Copenhagen to contribute to the biodiversity.
 And what are Biohuts?
 Well, they are underwater fish hotels/nurseries for both small fish and juvenile fish.
 The sheltering function of the Biohuts increases the survival rate and population of the fish, as small fish can live there and juvenile fish from bigger species can live there until they are bigger and stronger and thereby no longer serve as food for predators outside the safe walls of the biohuts.

-Biohuts are steel cages that provide shelter for small and vulnerable fish.
-They don’t trap the small fish, but they keep the big fish out.
-The Biohuts works as a pantry, a canteen, and a safe haven for small fish in their vulnerable stage of their life cycle.
+Biohuts are steel cages, however even though they look a bit like underwater prisons, they don’t trap the small fish, but they keep the big fish out.
+The Biohuts work as a pantry, a canteen, and a safe haven for small fish in their vulnerable stage of life.

-In built environments such as the Copenhagen harbour, you often see the vertical sheet pile wall, which lacks the complexity and depth that is otherwise the basis for life to flourish.
-When you install Biohuts, you create what experts’ term biological niches, which can become hotspots for life.
-By providing a safe space for small fish to live and grow the Biohuts contribute to an increased population, a better harbor environment and increased biodiversity.
+In man-made environments as the Copenhagen harbor, you often see the vertical sheet pile wall, which lacks the complexity and depth that is otherwise the basis for underwaterlife to flourish.
+When you install Biohuts, you create what experts’ call biological niches, which can become hotspots for life.
+By providing a safe space for small fish to live and grow the Biohuts contribute to an increased population, a better harbor environment, and an increased biodiversity.

-Stromma and WWF Denmark have installed 20 Biohuts in the Copenhagen Harbour, divided between two locations: Frederiksholm’s Channel by BLOX and just north of the Royal Acting House by Ophelia Square.
+Stromma and WWF Denmark have installed 20 Biohuts in the Copenhagen Harbor, divided between two locations: Frederiksholm’s Canal by BLOX and just north of the Royal Acting House by Ofelia Square.